Site Name: High Plains Psychology Internship Consortium

 Department: Psychology Internship Consortium

 High Plains Psychology Internship Consortium (High Plains PIC) represents the collaborative effort of six agencies in northern Colorado, south eastern Wyoming, and western Nebraska to pool and share resources for the purpose of creating a high-quality internship experience that meets the unique clinical and workforce needs of rural Colorado, Nebraska, and Wyoming.
-The clinical training sites of High Plains PIC include the Educational Service Unit #13 (Scottsbluff, NE), Options in Psychology, LLC (Scottsbluff, NE), the Colorado Center for Assessment & Counseling (Fort Collins, CO), Weld Re-8 School District (Fort Lupton, CO) and Peak Wellness with offices in Laramie and Cheyenne, WY.
+The clinical training sites of High Plains PIC include the Educational Service Unit #13 (Scottsbluff, NE), Options in Psychology, LLC (Scottsbluff, NE), the Colorado Center for Assessment & Counseling (Fort Collins, CO), Weld Re-8 School District (Fort Lupton, CO) and Volunteers of America-Northern Rockies (VOA-NR) with offices in Laramie and Cheyenne, WY.
 The Department of School Psychology at the University of Northern Colorado serves as a non-clinical training site that contributes expertise and resources to the consortium.

 High Plains PIC offers one-year, full-time doctoral internships beginning in August and ending in late July each year.
 Member sites of the consortium provide a range of clinical and didactic experiences that represent the necessary depth and breadth required for future professional practice within rural school and clinical settings.
 Interns have a primary placement at one site with the possibility of completing other training experiences at other sites within the consortium or with community partners.